 XXXIII.
-In the beginning of the following year, v R 568.
-(Publius Claudius and Lucius Porcius being con- B. C. 184. suls,) Quintus Cæcilius, Marcus Bæbius, and Tiberius Sempronius, who had been sent to adjust the matters in dispute between the kings, Philip and Eumenes, and the states of the Thessalians, came home, and gave an account of the execution of their commission.
-They also introduced to the senate ambassadors from those kings and states.
-On this occasion, the same arguments were repeated by all parties, which had been urged before the ambassadors in Greece.
-The senate then decreed, that a new embassy, with Appius Claudius at its head, should be sent into Macedonia and Greece, to know whether the several states had been restored to the Rhodians, Thessalians, and Perrhæbians.
-They were, farther, instructed to take care, that the garrisons should be withdrawn from Ænus and Maronea, and that all the sea-coast of Thrace should be made free and independent of Philip and the Macedonians.
-They were ordered, also, to go to Peloponnesus.

-where the former ambassadors had, at their departure, left affairs in a more unsettled state, than they would have been, if they had not come thither.
-For, besides other matters. they were even sent away without an answer by the Achæan council, nor were they allowed an audience.
-On this subject, Quintus Cæcilius made a heavy complaint, At the same time the Lacedæmonians deplored the demolition of their walls, the carrying off their poor people into Achaia, the selling of them there and the depriving them of the laws of Lycurgus, by which the nation had been supported unto that time.
+In the beginning of the following year, (Publius Claudius and Lucius Porcius being consuls,) Quintus Cæcilius, Marcus Bæbius, and Tiberius Sempronius, who had been sent to adjust the matters in dispute between the kings, Philip and decreed, that a new embassy, with Appius Claudius at its head, should be sent into Macedonia and Greece, to know whether the several states had been restored to the Rhodians, Thessalians, and Perrhæbians.
+They were, farther, instructed to take care, that the garrisons should be withdrawn from Ænus and Maronea, and that all the seacoast of Thrace should be made free and independent of Philip and the Macedonians.
+They were ordered, also, to go to Peloponnesus, where the former ambassadors had, at their departure, left affairs in a more unsettled state, than they would have been, if they had not come thither.
+For, besides other matters, they were even sent away without an answer by the Achæan council, nor were they allowed an audience.
+On this subject, Quintus Cæcilius made a heavy complaint.
+At the same time the Lacedæmonians deplored the demolition of their walls, the carrying off their poor people into Achaia, the selling of them there and the depriving them of the laws of Lycurgus, by which the nation had been supported unto that time.
 On this the Achaians, endeavouring chiefly to apologize for having refused a meeting of the council, recited a law which enacted, that a council should not be summoned, except on business of peace or war, or when ambassadors should come from the senate with letters or written instructions.
-That this kind of excuse should not be made in future. the senate observed to them, that they ought in prosperity, to take care that Roman ambassadors should at all times have an opportunity of applying to their council; in like manner as the senate always gave them audience, at any time when they wished it.
+That this kind of excuse should not be made in future, the senate observed to them, that they ought in prosperity, to take care that Roman ambassadors should at all times have an opportunity of applying to their council; in like manner as the senate always gave them audience, at any time when they wished it.